Ackee-Blockchain/solidity-for-vscode/README.md

 - **Files created/modified/deleted outside of VS Code are not properly analysed**

 The extension currently does not handle changes external to VS Code.
 This especially means that files installed into `node_modules` are not detected.
-Please run the `Woke: Force Recompile Project` command after installing node packages as a workaround.
+Please run the `Wake: Force Recompile Project` command after installing node packages as a workaround.

 - **`Go to references`, number of references and other features do not work correctly with no workspace open**